nadasaiyed/NLP-TextAnalytics/README.md

 # TextAnalytics
-This repository contains projects related to Natural Language Processing - MSCI 641
+This repository contains assignments and projects related to Natural Language Processing - MSCI 641